 The MVC pattern #

 Before the advent of MVC frameworks, web programming mixed database code with the server side code of the page.
-If you have programmed for some time in language like PHP you already did this to some extent.
-This problem is not particular to PHP; In fact in most server-side languages the code is shared between at least three language, for example: Python (or PHP), SQL, HTML.
+If you have programmed for some time in a language like PHP you already did this to some extent.
+This problem is not particular to PHP; In fact, in most server-side languages the code is shared between at least three languages, for example, Python (or PHP), SQL, HTML.

 The MVC pattern was created to separate business logic from representation.
 MVC is the most popular architecture in use today.
 Many popular frameworks like Ruby on Rails, Laravel, CodeIgniter and even Django uses it.
 The MVC architecture divides an application into the following three layers: